-Replacement Unitary Development Plan (RUDP) - this was adopted in 2005 and saved by the Secretary of State in 2008.
-Until the adoption of the Local Plan this will continue to be the statutory development plan for the District but the weight that can be given to policies will depend on compliance with NPPF.
+Replacement Unitary Development Plan (RUDP) - this was adopted in 2005 and partially saved by the Secretary of State in 2008.
+As the various documents making up the new Local Plan are adopted, the policies in the RUDP will be replaced.
+The weight to be given to remaining policies will depend on their compliance with the NPPF.
+A statement outlining which policies of the RUDP are saved and which are superseded by the new Local Plan is available online at: